aeon0/multiplayer-babylon-js-game/README.md

 Then visit http://localhost:9000.

+#### Development
+If you want to play around with the code you can run `>> npm run dev`. (nodemon must be installed globaly).
+This will watch any chances for the typescript files, recompiles and on the server side, also restarts the server to serve the changes.

 ### What is this?
 Testing the server side "NullEngine()" from Babylon.js.
 This enables you to run Babylon.js on a node server without having to render anything to the screen.
 That means you can simulate the world on your Clients as well as on the Server.